webdev-dave/reddit-museum/README.md

 ## Must Fix

-- detect videos embedded inside galleries
+- detect embedded videos inside galleries
-- gallery loading images in random order (dosen't match default thumbnail img)
+- gallery loading images in random order (doesn't match default thumbnail img)

 ## Features to Add

 - change image resolution from default
 - download img button
+- once webpage finishes loading, load all gallery images in cue so that when user decides to browse galleries, images are already there